sangeetmore/sangeetmore/README.md

 - 👯 I’m looking to collaborate on **GoLang, Typescript and JS Backend Projects**

+- 👀 Im interested in **LLMs, Decentralization, Scaling and Optimizing Solutions**

 - 🤝 I’m looking for help with **Scaling NoSQL databases horizontally and GoLang**

 - 💬 Ask me about **Next.js, Nuxt.js and DevOps**